openvinotoolkit/open_model_zoo/models/public/face-detection-retail-0044/face-detection-retail-0044.md

 ### Original Model

-The net outputs a blob with shape: [1, 1, N, 7], where N is the number of detected bounding boxes.
+The net outputs a blob with shape: `1,1,N,7`, where N is the number of detected bounding boxes.
 For each detection, the description has the format:
 [`image_id`, `label`, `conf`, `x_min`, `y_min`, `x_max`, `y_max`],
 where: